bomonike/bomonike.github.io/anthropic-certs.md

 * <a target="_blank" href="https://www.linkedin.com/showcase/claude/posts/?feedView=all">"Claude" on LinkedIn.com</a> says "Claude is an AI assistant built by Anthropic to be safe, accurate, and secure." in Technology, Information and Internet.
 884K followers.

+   <a target="_blank" href="https://www.youtube.com/watch?v=inLFfXFapnw">PROTIP</a>:
+   Claude is named for Claude Shannon at Bell Labs, who founded "informational theory of communication" which made AI possible.

    "Brainstorm in Claude, build in Cowork" <a target="_blank" href="https://www.youtube.com/watch?v=grh7CMl960s">VIDEO</a>